Andreas Heinecke

-Andreas Heinecke is a social entrepreneur and the creator of Dialogue in the Dark.
-He is the first Ashoka fellow for Western Europe and a Schwab Foundation for Social Entrepreneurship Global Fellow.
-He is the founder of Dialogue Social Enterprise, and an honorary professor and Chair of Social Business at the EBS University of Business and Law, Wiesbaden, Germany.
+Andreas Heinecke (born 24 December 1955) is a social entrepreneur and the creator of Dialogue in the Dark.
+He is the first Ashoka Fellow for Western Europe and a Schwab Foundation for Social Entrepreneurship Global Fellow.
+He is also the founder of Dialogue Social Enterprise and an honorary professor and Chair of Social Business at the EBS University of Business and Law, Wiesbaden, Germany.